DotNetAnalyzers/PropertyChangedAnalyzers/documentation/INPC001.md

 # INPC001
-## The class has mutable properties and should implement INotifyPropertyChanged.
+## The class has mutable properties and should implement INotifyPropertyChanged

 | Topic    | Value
 | :--      | :--